DanialArab/0_Machine_Learning_Course/README.md

 <a name="31"></a>
 ## Computing a Neural Network's Output

 The logistic regression really represents two steps of computation.
 First z is computed and then, the activation is computed as a sigmoid function of z (below figure).
+The activation is the value that's computed by and as output by a specific neuron.
 So, a neural network just does this a lot more times.

 ![nn](https://user-images.githubusercontent.com/54812742/139187269-f7c284d4-c30b-4802-be6f-158d4d436d78.PNG)

-The activation means the value that's computed by and as output by a specific neuron.